annieversary/artyversary/README.md

 ## list

-- spircles: some spinning circles
+- subtitled #1: some spinning circles